 How are Family Members Treated?

-Immediate family members can also apply for a B visa along with the primary applicant.
+Immediate family members can also apply for a B visa along with the primary applicant but the applications are separate.